Kresge Innovative Projects: Detroit Plus (KIP:D+)

 What kind of projects does KIP:D+ fund?

-KIP:D+ funds projects in Detroit, Hamtramck and Highland Park neighborhoods that support the vision and creativity of residents.
+KIP:D+ funds projects in Detroit, Hamtramck, and Highland Park neighborhoods that support the vision and creativity of residents.
 We support inclusive, collaborative processes that authentically engage community members in planning, design and implementation.
+KIP:D+ seeks:

-- Detroit-, Hamtramck- or Highland Park-based organizations serving residents and neighborhoods of those cities,
+- Organizations based in Detroit, Hamtramck or Highland Park serving residents and neighborhoods of those cities,

 - Projects that will strengthen neighborhoods and improve the quality of residents’ lives,